 2.8A.2 The SVAA shall provide NHH aggregated settlement data to Host LDSOs in accordance with BSCP508.

-2.8A.3 Any instruction to exclude one or more Line Loss Factor Classes from the NHH aggregated settlement data shall be provided to the SVAA by the Host LDSO using the functionality provided for that purpose by the ELEXON Portal, or (in the event that that functionality is unavailable) via the BSC Service Desk.2.9 Additional VARs
+2.8A.3 Any instruction to exclude one or more Line Loss Factor Classes from the NHH aggregated settlement data shall be provided to the SVAA by the Host LDSO using the functionality provided for that purpose by the ELEXON Portal, or (in the event that that functionality is unavailable) via the BSC Service Desk.

+2.8B Half Hourly Replacement Reserve Data

+2.8B.1 The SVAA shall provide in relation to accepted Replacement Reserve Bids:

+2.8B.1.1 Secondary Half Hourly Delivered Volumes to Suppliers;

+2.8B.1.2 Secondary Half Hourly Consumption Volumes to VLPs; and

+2.8B1.3 Secondary Half Hourly Demand Volumes and Secondary Half Hourly Delivered Volumes to the SAA.

+2.9 Additional VARs

 2.9.1 On request by the BSCCo or its nominated agent, the SVAA shall invoke the SVA System for additional VARs, or run a module of the SVA System, using the specified input data.